Giuliani Says Trump Will Not Answer Any More Questions From Mueller About Russian Investigation

 Robert Mueller was brought in to the investigation back in May of 2017.
 He was tasked with determining the degree of Russian influence on the election, and whether or not there was any collusion with Trump’s campaign team.
 The investigation is still ongoing — and there appears to be no end in sight.

 Although Trump did submit a series of written answers to Mueller’s questions back in November, there were some topics he simply refused to address.
 Giuliani confirmed that Trump would not answer questions about obstructing justice while in office.
-This includes his controversial decision to fire FBI Director James Coney — a move which is still highly contested by many.
+This includes his controversial decision to fire FBI Director James Comey — a move which is still highly contested by many.

 For his part, Giuliani is calling for Mueller to end his investigation and finally show the results of his work.